top of page

 Gömeç salatası (mallow leaf salad)

 Gömeç salatası is a light and healthy Cypriot salad .
-Mallow leaves (gömeç - ' gyuh-mech') have a mild, slightly earthy flavour similar to that of chard, but the leaves are silky in texture and the stalks are firmer.
-The salad is dressed simply with lemon juice and olive oil, so as not to overpower the mild flavours.
+Mallow leaves have a mild, slightly earthy flavour similar to that of young spinach, but the leaves are silky in texture and the stalks are firmer.
+Pronounced ' gyuh-mech', the salad is dressed simply with lemon juice and olive oil, so as not to overpower the delicate flavours.
 You can also add chopped garlic to the dressing for a bolder flavour.
-Wild mallow leaves grow all over the countryside in Cyprus during early spring, with locals
+Wild mallow grows all over the countryside in Cyprus from late winter to earl

 Yumurtalı gömeç ve patates (mallow and potatoes with eggs)